-Data were collected from a private children Health Center in Sana'a (Sam Medical Center).
-Data was collected and analyzed in 4 months starting on 15/6/2020.
+Data were collected from private children Health Center in Sana'a (Sam Medical Center).
+The data was collected and analyzed in 4 months, starting on 15 June 2020 and ending on 26 August 2020, where the handwritten information (registers) was transferred and tabulated for the past forty years, as the center is considered one of the oldest private centers specialized in child care.
 The records included clinical and laboratory data of out-patient clinic visitors who were seeking treatment in the medical center.
-The frequency distribution of the different variables and the ratios of cases containing data on these variables were analyzed and their significance (P-value) was calculated using Chi-squared "N-1" test as recommended by Campbell 15 and Richardson (2011)16 to compare proportions.
-The study included 8,861 clinical diagnosed cases, 4,833 males and 4,028 females, between the ages of less than one year and 16 years.
+The frequency distribution of the different variables and the ratios of cases containing data on these variables were analyzed and their significance (p-value) was calculated using Chi-squared "N-1" test as recommended by Campbell1 and Richardson (2011)16 to compare proportions using EPI-Inf vesion 6 computing software.
+The study included 8,861 clinically diagnosed cases, of which 4,833 were males and 4,028 were females, and the ages ranged from birth to 16 years.